eHtmlu/advanced-settings/readme.txt

 == Changelog ==

+= 2.8.0 - 2025-03-10 =
+* Add "Config" tab with settings for the plugin itself
+* Performance optimizations

 = 2.7.0 - 2025-03-10 =
 * Added support for SVG favicons in "Automatically add a FavIcon" setting